Texas Forever Charters

 1. Assumption of Risk

 I acknowledge that participation in boating and related recreational activities aboard the vessel operated by Texas Forever Charters, LLC involves inherent risks, including but not limited to slips, falls, drowning, collisions, sun exposure, and bodily injury.
 I voluntarily assume all such risks, whether anticipated or not.
-These risks apply whether I am swimming, using paddle boards or float mats, jumping off the vessel, climbing, consuming alcohol, or participating in any other activity while on or near the vessel.
+These risks apply whether I am swimming, using paddle boards or float mats, tubing or participating in other towed activities, jumping off the vessel, climbing, consuming alcohol, or participating in any other activity while on or near the vessel.

 2. Rules, Conduct & Compliance